-We collaborate closely with the Olivia Newton-John Cancer Research Institute enhances bench-to-bedside outcomes.
+A close relationship with the Olivia Newton-John Cancer Research Institute enhances bench-to-bedside outcomes.